|

 Introduction |

-Facets is Windows-based software which assists in many applications of the the Rasch model, particularly in the areas of performance assessment and paired comparisons.
+Facets is Windows-based software which assists in many applications of the Rasch model, particularly in the areas of performance assessment and paired comparisons.
 We recommend that you first become familiar with the conceptually and operationally simpler Rasch-measurement program WINSTEPS before embarking on Facets.
-We also offer Training Seminars - please contact us for details.
+We also offer Training Courses - please contact us for details.
 There is more information at: www.winsteps.com

 This manual contains instructions for operating Facets, a computer program for the construction of linear measures from qualitatively-ordered counts by means of many-facet Rasch analysis.
 The theory underlying the program is described in reference MFRM.
 These instructions also apply to MINIFAC, the student/evaluation version of Facets, which has exactly the same functionality, but is limited in the number of observations it can analyze.